mangonnet/mangonnet.github.io/pages/research.md

 ### <a name="Working Papers"></a>Working Papers

 **How Emancipation Drives Property Rights: Theory and Evidence from Imperial Brazil** (available on request).
-* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
+\* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
-* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation. <br>
+\* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation. <br>

 **Crafting Property Rights in Abundant Resources: Abolition, Land Tenure, and Elite Bargains in Imperial Brazil** (available on request).

 **Peasant Resistance in Times of Economic Affluence: Lessons from Paraguay** (with Liliana Rocío Duarte, Germán Feierherd, and M. Victoria Murillo). _Revise & Resubmit_.

 **Family Ties, Corruption, and Authoritarian Distribution: Evidence from Paraguay** (with Horacio Larreguy and Antonella Bandiera, available on request).

+---

+### <a name="Working Papers"></a>Work in Progress